vvanglro/debug-print/README.md

 ```

 ## Usage:
-Just import the file to run.
+Just import it at the run entry.
 ```python
 import debug_print
 debug_print.patch()